Top 10 consumer psychology blogs

 #7 - Consumer psychology: Why urgency causes action

 Dr. Eric Frazer, a top psychologist with over 20 years in psychological assessment, spoke to us about where urgency stems from and what marketers should learn about it.
 He started by discussing the connection between feelings of urgency and anxiety.
-People often move quickly to avoid feelings of anxiety - not because they dislike anxiety, but because they have a stronger attraction to move positive feelings.
+People often move quickly to avoid feelings of anxiety — not because they dislike anxiety, but because they have a stronger attraction to more positive feelings.

 “When we talk about anxiety, it's a common ubiquitous experience for people.
 There’s a sort of variety of symptoms that we’d call on from a clinical standpoint, but what we’re really talking about is physiological arousal,” Frazer said.
 “Your nervous system is activated; you’re more aware, you’re more alert.
 You’re addicted to it.”

-In other words, the instinctual response we feel when we’re gearing up to take immediate action isn’t fueled by fear, but a desire to move rapidly in hopes of reaching a pleasurable outcome.
+In other words, the instinctual response we feel when we’re gearing up to take immediate action isn’t fueled by fear, but a desire to move rapidly in hopes of reaching a more favorable outcome.
 Why?
 Because our past experiences have shown us that the faster we respond, the more likely we are to reach our goal quickly.

 “That good feeling is tied into the reward system in the brain which creates those feelings of pleasure, well-being and positivity, so as your brain is pumping out those neurotransmitters you’re starting to have those internal experiences that’s driving your behavior,” said Frazer.
 “Attached to the emotional component of that is also the cognitive component where the brain unconsciously says, ‘I need this, I want this,’ which increases the probability of the consumer moving forward with the product or service.”